NullVoxPopuli/ember-cli-fotorama/README.md

 # Ember-cli-fotorama

-This README outlines the details of collaborating on this Ember addon.
+This ember addon implements a component for the image library fotorama.io

 ## Installation